akarnokd/ThePlanetCrafterMods/README.md

 Marked as cheat because it is expected the player does these manually.

+## (Cheat) Photomode Hide Water

+Press <kbd>Shift+F2</kbd> to toggle photomode and hide water as well.

+This is marked as cheat because allows picking up objects near the water edge where they can't be picked up normally.

 ## (Cheat) Highlight Nearby Resources

 Press <kbd>CTRL+F</kbd> to highlight nearby resources.